 - Paint quality – Although more expensive, high-quality paint allows you to paint faster because it’s easier to apply, dries faster, and produces a smoother outcome.

-- Weather conditions – It’s preferable to paint in hot weather instead of cold weather, but not directly under sun exposition.
+- Weather conditions – It’s preferable to paint in hot weather instead of cold weather, but not directly under the sun exposition.
 If the room you’re painting gets direct sunlight, it’s preferable to wait and paint inside the time frame where there’s no sunlight.

 - Coats of paint – Two coats of paint are the average number needed to achieve a professional outcome.
 However, if you’re covering a dark color with a light color, extra coats of paint may be needed.

-As you’d expect, the completion time for paint jobs is variable, it depends on your team’s qualifications, the size of the house, supplies used, and other technical details.
+As you’d expect, the completion time for paint jobs is variable, it depends on your team’s qualifications, the size of the house, the supplies used, and other technical details.

 Deciding Whether to Paint Your House Yourself